 Phased retirement.
-The new phased retirement program was signed into law by the Moving Ahead for Progress in the 21st Century Act and will be available for retirement eligible individuals once the regulations for this program are effective, the program will allow eligible employees to begin receiving annuity payments while working part-time.
+The new phased retirement program was signed into law by the Moving Ahead for Progress in the 21st Century Act and will be available for retirement eligible individuals once the regulations for this program are effective.
+This new program will allow eligible employees to begin receiving annuity payments while working part-time.
 For more information, go to the Office of Personnel Management (OPM) website at www.opm.gov and click on the Retirement tab and then Phased Retirement.

 Roth Thrift Savings Plan (TSP) balance.
 You may be able to contribute to a designated Roth account through the TSP known as the Roth TSP.
 Roth TSP contributions are after-tax contributions, subject to the same contribution limits as the traditional TSP.
 Qualified distributions from a Roth TSP are not included in your income.
 See Thrift Savings Plan in Part II for more information.

 Rollovers.
 You can roll over certain amounts from the CSRS, FERS, or TSP to a tax-sheltered annuity plan (403(b) plan) or a state or local government section 457 deferred compensation plan.
 See Rollover Rules in Part II.

 Rollovers by surviving spouse.
 You may be able to roll over a distribution you receive as the surviving spouse of a deceased employee or retiree into a qualified retirement plan or an IRA.
 See Rollover Rules in Part II.

 Thrift Savings Plan (TSP) beneficiary participant accounts.
 If you are the spouse beneficiary of a decedent's TSP account, you have the option of leaving the death benefit payment in a TSP account in your own name (a beneficiary participant account).
 The amounts in the beneficiary participant account are neither taxable or reportable until you choose to make a withdrawal, or otherwise receive a distribution from the account.